-Despite the offsetting tax benefits, “negative gearing” has never been the automatic road to riches some would have us believe.
-And since the downturn in investment markets in recent years, inflation doesn’t so easily hide investment mistakes any more; there’s much less room for error.
+Despite the offsetting tax benefits, “negative gearing” has never been the automatic road to riches some in the wider investment advice community would have us believe.
+And with every fluctuation in investment markets, inflation doesn’t so easily hide the mistakes.
+Sooner or later (sometimes too late) bad decisions are revealed.

 Smart investing is all about the balancing of risk and return.
 When you make an investment, you are guessing the future returns, with a risk of getting it wrong.

 Simple spreadsheet negative gearing calculator – cut to the chase

 To compare investment proposals which have a loan element, put different sets of assumptions into the negative gearing calculator spreadsheet, to project results.
 Manipulating risk and return assumptions enables you to find a calculated level of comfort before spending hard-earned dollars on an investment proposal.

 So this spreadsheet works as a smart back-of the-envelope decision tool.
 It’s useful as a fast guide to the financial arithmetic involved in a geared investment decision, where the investment costs are tax deductible.

 The spreadsheet is deliberately very simple, so that the cause, effect and projected results can be very clearly understood, without clouding the issue with technical fine tuning, or minute analysis of arcane tax provisions which don’t have a major impact on the outcome.